Nutrition: What You Need to Know for Healthy Aging

 Truth: It’s better to follow a well-balanced eating plan that helps you maintain a healthy weight.

-For that goal, she says, “practicing moderation, and making sure the largest food on your plate is a vegetable, followed by whole grains and protein” is important.
+For that goal, try practicing moderation, and making sure the largest food on your plate is a vegetable, followed by whole grains and protein.
 One eating plan that most medical experts support for healthy aging is the Mediterranean diet.

 Myth: You should avoid saturated fats.